Sylvain Dussort - Cuvée des Ormes 2019

 based on 7 reviews

 A slightly woody, spring-like nose.
-On the palate, it is fresh and light with a clean texture, white fruit aromas, and understated aging.
-Curiously, there is a slight sensation of effervescence and citrus bitterness.
+On the palate, it’s all freshness and lightness, with a clean texture, white fruit aromas, and understated aging.
+Curiously, there’s a slight sensation of effervescence and citrus bitterness.
 The finish is short and briny, highlighted by a hint of verbena.
-A "Baby Meursault"?
+“Baby Meursault”?
 For that, it would have needed a bit more body, density, and finesse.
-On this last point, the Côte d'Or by Ph.
+On this last point, the Côte d’Or by Ph.
 BOUZEREAU comes closer, with beautiful depth and a more accomplished harmony.
 Score = 3.7.
-Tasted at 10°C with scallops from the Bay of Saint-Brieuc, pan-seared in champagne.
+Served at 10° with scallops from Saint-Brieuc Bay, pan-seared in champagne.

 See all reviews from this customer